-We at dmarcian are dedicated to improving the reliability of the world’s email through the wide-spread adoption of DMARC by providing tools, education and deployment specialists.
+dmarcian is dedicated to improving the reliability of the world’s email through wide-spread DMARC adoption by providing resources, education and deployment specialists.
 We find it useful to occasionally take stock of different metrics on how DMARC is being adopted.

 In the first quarter of 2021, we took a look at DMARC adoption among Fortune 100 companies, an annual list compiled and published by Fortune magazine that ranks 100 of the largest United States corporations by total revenue.
-We thought it would be interesting to take a look at the DMARC policy of the corporations on 2020’s Fortune 100 as we begin 2021.

-If you need assistance with DMARC monitoring, deployment or compliance, register for a free trial with us, and we’ll help you along the way.
+If you need assistance with DMARC monitoring, deployment, or compliance, register for a free trial with us, and we’ll help you along the way.